 We also saw this woman selling rambutan.
 How can we resist?
 They were so red and juicy!
 Our baon: beef chicharon & rambutan

-Jatiluwih is just beautiful – the scenery is lush and green while the weather is nice and cool.
+Jatiluwih is just beautiful – the scenery is lush and green while the weather is nice and cold.
 The terraces look like miniature versions of the spectacular 2000 year old Banaue Rice Terraces in the Philippines – which is said to be the 8th wonder of the world & a UNESCO World Heritage Site & sadly List of World Heritage in Danger.
 (Click here to read more about Banaue Rice Terraces)

 GOOD TO KNOW: